 Representative Dymally embodied a strong commitment to the political and economic development and representation of students, faculty, and members in the surrounding community with a focus on social equity and civic engagement to enhance the lives of all people.

-We influence public policy debates through on-going academic and community research dealing with African American economic and political development issues in California; document and analyze the professional lives and achievements of African American public-elected official, business leaders, and policy makers as well as the impact of their efforts on the political, social, and economic development in the African American communities and other disadvantaged communities; and provide training programs for current and future leaders and business people.
+The mission of the Mervyn M. Dymally African American Political and Economic is to influence public policy debates through on-going academic and community research dealing with African American political and economic development concerns in California; explore and document the professional lives and achievements of African American public-elected officials, business leaders, and policy makers as well as the impact of their efforts on the political, social, and economic development in the African American communities and other disadvantaged communities; and provide training programs for current and future leaders and local businesses.

 The Mervyn M. Dymally African American Political and Economic Institute will be the facilitator for the African American community and a leader of inclusive urban related programs and projects.

 The Mervyn M. Dymally African American Political and Economic Institute is led by Executive Director Brenda Riddick who reports to the Provost and manages the day-to-operations of the Institute.
 An Advisory Board comprised of faculty and staff, elected officials, policy makers, and business and community leaders will support the Institute.

 The Mervyn M. Dymally African American Political and Economic Institute's goals are: